 Algae are tiny biological factories that use photosynthesis to transform carbon dioxide and sunlight into energy.
 It’s so efficiently done that they can double their weight several times a day.

 As part of the photosynthesis process algae produce oil.
 Most importantly it can generate 15 times more oil per acre than other plants used for biofuels.
 Even such as corn and switchgrass.
 Algae can grow in salt water, freshwater or even contaminated water.
 It can grow at sea or in ponds, and on land not suitable for food production.

-On top of those advantages, algae — at least in theory — should grow even better when fed extra carbon dioxide (the main greenhouse gas) and organic material like sewage.
-If so, algae could produce biofuel while cleaning up other problems.
+On top of those advantages, algae — at least in theory.
+For it should grow even better when fed extra carbon dioxide (the main greenhouse gas).
+Also and organic material like sewage.
+If so, algae could produce biofuel.
+All the while cleaning up other problems.
 In conclusion, let’s do this AMERICA!

 Original find was on EcoSeed!